-Try these tips to help ensure your loved one with Alzheimer’s disease maintains healthy teeth and gums, courtesy of the professionals in in-home care Glendale, AZ area seniors need and trust at Nightingale Homecare:
+Try these tips to help ensure your loved one with Alzheimer’s disease maintains healthy teeth and gums, courtesy of the professionals providing home care in Glendale, AZ and nearby communities at Nightingale Homecare:

 Keep the teeth and mouth clean.
 Very gently brush the person’s teeth, gums, tongue and roof of the mouth at least twice a day, with the last brushing after the evening meal (see below for instructions).